 As shown in Figure B-3, a 16-inch-diameter pipeline would run from the compressor station to the wellhead site.
-This bidirectional pipeline would be approximately 1.45 miles long and would be installed at a minimum depth of 6 feet below grade.
+This bidirectional pipeline would be approximately 1.5 miles long and would be installed at a minimum depth of 6 feet below grade.
 The pipeline wall thickness would be 0.656 inch with 32-millimeter fusion-bonded epoxy coating for protection.
 From the wellhead site, the pipeline alignment would parallel Power Inn Road in an existing power line easement that then turns east approximately 500 feet south of Elder Creek Road.
 The pipeline would be installed under Berry Avenue using conventional trenching techniques.
 Horizontal directional drilling (HDD) would be used to install the pipe from the south side of Elder Creek Road to the north side of Kwajalien Street and beneath Morrison Creek and the UPRR tracks.
-An emergency shutdown valve (ESD) is proposed to be constructed in sSegment one-1 to further divide the pipeline into an approximately 1,900--foot and 5,700--foot portion.